sonofhypnos/dotfiles/README.md

 ## Setting up desktop:
 Setup services and timers:

 At the moment, user-level systemd timers are automatically enabled.
-The borg backup timer needs to be set manually for now:
+The borg backup timer needs to be set manually (and possibly others):

 ``` bash
 sudo systemctl --user enable borg.service